 story continued from photo above

 Hippos are highly territorial, and this one was very agitated.
-There being little chance that he would move on, we had to devise a plan to get our mokoro (the mokoro is a narrow, shallow-draft, dugout canoe) around him.
+There being little chance that he would move on, we had to devise a plan to get our mokoro (a narrow, shallow-draft, dugout canoe) around him.
 Our plan was, first, to have my tentmate Ben (in the red shorts) and I keep the hippo distracted on the cutbank side of the river by slashing at the water with ngashis (slender, wooden boat poles).
-Once we got the hippo on that side of the river, the others could pull the mokoros out on the point bar side of the river—where there was no high bank to deal with—drag them downriver, relaunch, and pick up Ben and me.
+Once we drew the hippo to that side of the river, the others could pull the mokoros out on the point bar side of the river—where there was no high bank to deal with—drag them downriver, relaunch, and pick up Ben and me.

 The scene here looks more dangerous than it actually was.
 The hippo was unlikely to move away from the water, where it felt safe.
 To get to the top of the cutbank, the hippo, using its short legs, would need time to make two strides; and Ben and I had a lot of unobstructed country behind us to retreat into.
 The chance the hippo would pursue us away from the river was virtually nil.
 At the moment the photo was taken, the hippo, until then standing on the bottom of the river and invisible to us through the muddy water, burst through the surface but, for the second time, broke off his charge.